fusiondirectory/fusiondirectory-dev-manual/source/pluginsystem/start.rst

 Icons
 -----
 If your plugin packs some icons, they need to be placed in the default icon theme:
 *{fd-directory}/html/themes/default/icons/{size}/{category}*
-Most of the time your icons are those of an application and should therefore be placed in the //apps// folder, which is for the category *applications*.
+Most of the time your icons are those of an application and should therefore be placed in the *apps* folder, which is for the category *applications*.
 For instance if the small icon for apache goes in *{fd-directory}/html/themes/default/icons/16/apps/apache.png* and is used in the code as *geticon.php?context=applications&icon=apache&size=16*

 Basic plugin writing